Seattle Malaria Clinical Trials Center (Seattle MCTC)

 Graphic by Fred Hutch

 World Health Organization reports that about 3.2 billion people – almost half the world’s population – are at risk of malaria.
 Malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects a certain type of mosquito which feeds on humans.
 People who get malaria are typically very sick with high fevers, shaking chills, and flu‐like illness.
-Five kinds of malaria parasites can infect humans: Plasmodium falciparum, P. vivax, P. ovale, P. knolesi, and P. malariae.
+Five kinds of malaria parasites can infect humans: Plasmodium falciparum, P. vivax, P. ovale, P. knowlesi, and P. malariae.
 Infection with P. falciparum, if not promptly treated, may lead to death.
 Although malaria can be a deadly disease, illness and death from malaria can usually be prevented and it is easily treated.

 According to the Centers for Disease Control, about 1,500 cases of malaria are diagnosed in the United States each year.
 The vast majority of cases in the United States are in travelers and immigrants returning from malaria‐risk areas, many from sub‐Saharan Africa and Southern Asia.